MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 - **Azure portal:** Manage your Azure subscription and quantum workspace, where you can write and run Q# and Python programs in Jupyter Notebooks.
 No installation required.
 - **Visual Studio Code:** Write, run, and debug quantum code in a local IDE, using Q# as a standalone program or with Python.
 Installation required.

 Each environment has different features and functionality.
+Typically, you use different Azure Quantum options together, such as writing Q# in Visual Studio Code with the QDK while managing your quantum workspace in the Azure portal.
 For more information, see the following table:

 | &nbsp;  | [Azure Quantum website](#azure-quantum-website) | [Azure portal](#azure-portal) | [Visual Studio Code](#visual-studio-code) |
 |-----|:-----:|:-----:|:-----:|